nsrr/mros-documentation/pages/polysomnography-introduction.md

 - `visit1`
   - Subject aa2180 does not have XML annotation files.
 Scoring and staging data could not be reliably exported.
 The EDF is intact.
-  - Subject aa0425 does not have scoring annotations in the XML annoation files.
+  - Subject aa0425 does not have scoring annotations in the XML annotation files.
 The staging information appears correct, though the other scoring data was lost due to past file corruption.
   - Raw data and annotations for four subjects (aa1103, aa1578, aa2660, aa5781) are not available due to prior data loss.

 ## History / changelog